- 16 May 2006

 The role of contract manager is usually performed by the business area for whom the contract has been awarded (with support from Scottish Procurement).
 Information on contract management is available from the Procurement Journey website.

-All procurement activity must comply with European Union (EU) principles of transparency, equal treatment and non-discrimination, proportionality and mutual recognition.
+All procurement activity must comply with principles of transparency, equal treatment and non-discrimination, proportionality and mutual recognition.

 Competition - contracts must be awarded through genuine and effective competition unless there are exceptional reasons to the contrary (see section 8: non-competitive action).